-Our 2018 Fall Sale will begin on or about October 26 and end 10 pm, EST, November 4, 2018.
-If you have signed up or emailed us to receive notification, or been notified and participated in past sales, you will be notified on or about October 26.
+Our 2019 Fall Sale has ended.
+If you have signed up or emailed us to receive a notification or have participated in past sales, you will be notified of upcoming sales.
 If you have any doubts, just email us so we can recheck our mailing list.

 With a few exceptions, all puzzles needing work have been restored by me.
 This includes making replacement pieces which, depending upon their location, usually meet the test of "you really have to hunt to find it".
 I also repair all broken/split/missing knobs which I can find, and any missing/damaged paper and wood, so that the completed puzzle "looks really good".
 These repairs actually take longer than replacing missing pieces for most puzzles and probably account for why the puzzles are in such demand.
 If you purchase a puzzle and are not satisfied, contact me and we will work it out (you can also get your money back with return of the puzzles).
 Wherever possible, I also repair and rebuild boxes using archival materials and techniques so that they can safely store the puzzles but still show their age.
 And I line many of the boxes with archival tissue paper to guard against future discoloration of pieces, especially the Pastime boxes.